What if my children are infected with COVID-19? What are the symptoms? How we can get them tested? How we can limit infection among children?

 In Australia, the number of cases of COVID-19 in children is low.
 Only 4.5% of cases have been in school-aged children (between five and 17 years).
 This figure was 2.2% in early June 2020.

 The virus can infect children but symptoms are very mild and grave consequences from the virus are very rare in children.

 Children rarely spread the virus.
-Usually they get the virus from an adult.
-Rates of spread of COVID-19 in day-care and school is very low.
+Usually, they get the virus from an adult.
+Rates of the spread of COVID-19 in day-care and school are very low.